 Getting an exact price for trade-ins, whether for cash or some kind of voucher, isn’t an easy thing to do, so we’ve looked at CEX and are going to use the strange range they have.

-Of course, these prices are likely to fluctuate and, if lots of people try to trade-in their PS4 prior to the PS5’s release, retailers may start offering less for the current-gen console.
+It’s worth noting that these prices have dropped since we previously checked ahead of the PS5’s launch and, if lots of people try to trade-in their PS4 prior to the PS5’s release, retailers may start offering less for the current-gen console.

 Is it worth trading your PS4 for a PS5?